vartanbeno/xee/conformance/fn-todo.md

 - fn:json-doc
 - fn:json-to-xml
-- fn:parse-json
+- fn:parse-json (done, but without options support yet)
 - fn:xml-to-json

 ## XML parsing and serializing

-- fn:parse-xml
-- fn:parse-xml-fragment
-- fn:serialize
+- fn:serialize (lots of it done, but text output, and lots of details concerning options and errors to be done)

 Some questions about use of base URL